 Many companies legally have to use a disclaimer, which can often be quite long.
 If you have to use a long disclaimer in your email signature, make sure the text is a small size so it doesn’t take up lots of room.

 This email signature with no spacing (also known as padding) is an example of terrible signature design because the content looks squashed.
 By adding spacing between the signature contents, you’ll ensure that the contact details are easy to read.

 Whether you’re designing for mobiles, plain text or want to see how to incorporate a promotional banner into your signature, check out our template gallery for examples of great email signature designs.

 Want to make creating email signatures easy?
 Try an Exclaimer solution:

-Exclaimer has a range of products for Microsoft Exchange, Office 365 and G Suite that make creating and managing email signatures simple.
+Exclaimer has a range of products for Microsoft Exchange, Microsoft 365 (formerly Office 365) and G Suite that make creating and managing email signatures simple.

 How Exclaimer Can Help:

 If you're looking for an easy way to design and manage professional email signatures across your whole organization, we're here to help.
 Find out more or start your free trial today!